gifuser/LibGifuser/README.md

 for both C++ Win32 and C#.
 Then, build the projects through the IDE

 1. Download and install a recent version of Visual Studio
-2. Open Visual Studio, restore solution and build the project **LibGifuser**
+2. Download LibGifuser sources, open it inside Visual Studio and restore solution
+3. Build the C++ project LibGifuser

-    **Remark**: if you are building the C++ project LibGifuser with a toolset other than MSVC, you need to pass *user32.lib* and *gdi32.lib* to the linker.
+    **Remark**: if you are building the project with a toolset other than MSVC, you need to pass *user32.lib* and *gdi32.lib* to the linker.
-3. Build remaining projects
+4. Build remaining projects
-4. If everything ran without issues, you should see a Release directory containing several .dll files.
+5. If everything ran without issues (don't care for warnings), you should see a Release directory (if you chosen Release configuration) containing several .dll files.
 After that, you need to copy Newtonsoft.Json.dll into this Release folder, which can be found at

    ```